 - Please register your flock (even if you only have one bird) so that DAERA can reach you directly with future communications and updates.
 You can register by contacting your local DAERA Direct office or online via the DAERA website at www.daera-ni.gov.uk/publications/bird-registration-form.

-- DAERA encourages all bird keepers to sign up to the text alert service simply by texting 'BIRDS' to 67300.
+- You can sign up to the text alert service simply by texting 'BIRDS OPT IN' to 07860 098672.
 This will allow you to receive immediate notification of any important disease information, allowing you to protect your flocks at the earliest opportunity.
+Text 'BIRDS OPT OUT' to 07860 098672, to STOP receiving these text messages.

 - The UK Health Security Agency has confirmed that avian influenza is primarily a disease of birds and the risk to the general public’s health is very low.
 The Food Standards Agency has also advised, in avian influenza incursions of this type, that there is a very low risk to public health from the consumption of properly cooked poultry meat or eggs provided appropriate hygiene measures are followed.